+Purpose of fellowship

-Purpose of fellowship: Proposals are sought from Oxford researchers to facilitate new, or develop existing, relationships with external partners that further the reach and significance of research in all humanities disciplines at Oxford.
-The range of possible knowledge exchange activities and partners is deliberately broad; it is up to the applicant to make the case that what is proposed enhances their research, benefits the external partner(s), and has the potential to continue after the end of the Fellowship.
+Proposals are sought from Oxford researchers to facilitate new, or develop existing, relationships with external partners that further the reach and significance of research in all Humanities disciplines at Oxford.
+KE can be defined as the mutually beneficial sharing of ideas, data, experience, and expertise, and involves collaboration between researchers, external organisations, and the public.
+There are many potential pathways and outcomes from this reciprocity, since KE is distinct from other modes of public engagement, and from access- and outreach-related activities, both in being research-focussed and in having at its core reciprocal acts of exchange: external partners are as vital to the process as the university researchers involved.
+Applicants for KE fellowships will therefore need to make the case that what is proposed enhances their research, benefits the external partner(s), and has the potential to continue after the end of the Fellowship.
 All previous fellows have project descriptions on the TORCH website.

 Up to £11k is available to support each fellow.

 This may include buyout of teaching, either as one term or pro rata across several terms, and/or hourly paid research or teaching assistance, and/or justified project expenses up to total of £11k.
 An early-career option is also available for those who submitted their thesis no more than five years prior to the start of the KE Fellowship.
 The early-career fellowship will award a one-day a week staff contract at grade 7.1 (pro rata) plus £2000 project expenses.
 Funds awarded must be spent by 31 July 2021 with all events, workshops, travel etc. to be completed before this deadline.